XML RSSSubscribe To This Site

 * This is the way you pronounce these basic Portuguese phrases in standard Portuguese, but if you want to use Brazilian Portuguese pronunciation, please read the Pronunciation tips by clicking here.

-You will hear Bom dia from midnight to midday, Boa tarde from 12pm until it gets dark and Boa noite since it gets dark until midnight,or when you want to wish a good night to anyone.
+You will hear Bom dia from midnight to midday, Boa tarde from 12pm until it gets dark and Boa noite since it gets dark until midnight, or when you want to wish a good night to someone.

 Como?